Horseshoe Las Vegas: Horseshoe Las Vegas (2022–present)

 On January 26, 2022, Caesars announced that the property would be rebranded Horseshoe Las Vegas as part of a multi-million dollar renovation project, including exterior renovations, new restaurants, and a revamp of the casino floor.
 Bally's remained open during the renovation work, which excluded the hotel rooms.

 Horseshoe Las Vegas is named after the original Binion's Horseshoe, which was renamed Binion's Gambling Hall in 2005.
 The rebranding of Bally's took effect on December 15, 2022, with the exterior still undergoing final changes.
 A ceremony was held on March 24, 2023, marking completion of the rebranding.

 The renovation work included new wallpaper, paint, and carpeting.
 The casino floor received a spacious new layout, and the poker room was updated to include 4 new tables for a total of 18.
 The sportsbook was relocated to the main casino floor, and the original location was converted into a video game arcade with more than 80 games.
 A glass case of $10,000 bills, previously displayed for decades at Binion's Horseshoe, was restored at the new Horseshoe.
 Several new restaurants were added as well, including Jack Binion's Steak.
 It replaced BLT Steak, which closed during the COVID-19 pandemic in Nevada and never reopened.
 Chef Guy Fieri opened Flavortown Sports Kitchen, and chef Martin Yan briefly operated an Asian restaurant, M.Y.
 Asia, during 2023.
 It was his first Las Vegas restaurant but closed after five months.

 In 2022, Bally's and Paris became the first Strip properties to host the World Series of Poker, an annual event which debuted at Binion's Horseshoe in 1970.
 The event returned to Paris and the rebranded Horseshoe in 2023.

 In 2023, Caesars announced plans to renovate the Jubilee Tower (to be renamed the Versailles Tower) and incorporate it into Paris Las Vegas, thus reducing the room count at Horseshoe to 2,056.

+In February 2026, the Laugh Factory opened a 250-seat comedy club at the Horseshoe, replacing the Imagine Showroom.
+The club marked its opening with performances by comedians Concrete and Jamie Kennedy, while Jimmie Walker participated in the opening ceremony.